-CHILDREN'S VISION PROBLEMS CAN HINDER SUCCESS IN SCHOOL
+CHILDREN'S VISION PROBLEMS CAN HINDER PERFORMANCE IN SCHOOL

-WOA recommends children have yearly comprehensive eye exams prior to the start of each school year
+Set children up for success with a yearly comprehensive eye exam prior to the start of each school year.

 MADISON, Wis. - Studies have consistently shown that vision and eye health have a direct impact on a child's ability to learn, as 80 percent of a child's early learning comes from vision.
-As the 2020-2021 school year approaches, parents are encouraged to take their children to a doctor of optometry for a comprehensive vision and eye health exam.
+As the 2022-2023 school year approaches, parents are encouraged to take their children to a Doctor of Optometry for a comprehensive vision and eye health exam.

-"Healthy vision is a critical part of a child's overall learning experience, whether in-person or virtual," advises Dr. Amber Dentz, Hartland optometrist and current President of the Wisconsin Optometric Association (WOA).
-"A comprehensive vision and eye health exam performed by a licensed optometrist can detect problems such as astigmatism (blurred vision), poor eye-hand coordination, and eye health diseases, all of which can restrict a child's ability to learn in school and participate in activities beyond the classroom."
+"Healthy vision is a critical part of a child's overall learning experience, whether in-person or virtual," advises Dr. Tessa Sokol, Madison optometrist and current President of the Wisconsin Optometric Association (WOA).
+"A comprehensive vision and eye health exam performed by a licensed optometrist can detect problems such as astigmatism (blurred vision), poor eyehand coordination, and eye health diseases, all of which can restrict a child's ability to learn in school and participate in activities beyond the classroom."